Coronavirus – managing council homes and estates

 The coronavirus pandemic has affected many people’s incomes, and we know that some Council residents will find it more difficult to pay their rent or service charges.

 We need to continue collecting rent and service charges to ensure we can safely manage homes and protect our residents, which is more vital than ever during the coronavirus crisis.
 It’s important that those who can pay continue to, so that those who are struggling get priority for help.
-We will therefore issue reminder notices and, if necessary, notices seeking possession where payments are missed.

 However, we will not use hardship caused by the current crisis as the basis to evict any of our tenants and court proceedings will remain suspended.
 If you are having difficulty making payments, we will always work closely with you to ensure you get all the time and flexibility you need and the financial help you are entitled to.